kuttaineh/unknotted/README.md

 People must be fortified to not be swayed by oppositional reductionist pathology so that focus may rest upon the source of all and also so that energy may not be diverted from the work through which folk actualize their purpose(s).

 Copyright © 2020-2022 Rammy N. Kuttaineh

-Author explicitly grants permissions to: read, reference & adopt.
+Author grants anyone explicit permission to: read and consider, reference, and provide feedback.